szsb26/Alphazero-CS/README.md

 The code here is specialized and engineered towards solving the compressed sensing problem.
 For a generalized alphazero algorithm which is applicable to any type of problem, please refer to https://github.com/suragnair/alpha-zero-general.

 # Contact
-If there are any questions, please email me at sichen.zhong@stonybrook.edu
+If there are any questions, please email me at szhong26@gmail.com